 When my Coleman tent first arrived I was shocked at the value for the price I paid; it weighed less than five pounds so it was easy to carry along with the rest of my camping accessories.
 The aluminium stakes and poles provide reliable durability and the compact, lightweight, and freestanding capabilities turned out to be just the perfect item I was looking for to use during this particular trip.

 The pole sleeves on the tent provided fast, easy setup and the cool features surely complimented the style of this affordable dome tent.
 The pin-and-ring design and clip attachments make it so simple for one person to set up; the carry bag included is a very convenient and lightweight way to transport while on the hiking path during the day.
 Inside the tent, it has a 43-inch height in the centre, a dry-entry vestibule styled entrance area that provides convenient access to providing excellent ventilation.
 The tent’s dimensions measure 6.6 feet long by 4.6 feet wide, so there is plenty of room for two campers to sleep comfortably or one camper with a lot of gear.
 Furthermore, the ceiling of the tent provides for a 360-degree clear view of the night sky through the mesh sides and roof.
-This tent is my most favourite and I carry it with me wherever I go.
+This tent is my most favorite and I carry it with me wherever I go.

 coleman backpacking tents

 coleman backpacking tent

 coleman tents review

 hiking tents review

 reviewing coleman 2-person tents